yuyuan871111/GSoC2025_Hbond_PM/README.md

 ###### 5. `-9.4 deviates by 0.40000000000000036 from integral, exceeding error tolerance 0.001`: This happens when applying force field to biomolecule states.
 > Current solution: Try to protonate with flag `--noopt`.
 If still not working, use "reduce" instead (however, the water molecules will be removed and HIS is always HIP).
 * In PLINDER test set: `1h33__1__1.A__1.D` (with reduce).

-### Methodology validation
-Then, the comparison and analyses are performed in a jupyter notebook (see details in  `validation/plinder_dataset_validation.ipynb`).